xitop/edzed/docs/notes.rst

 Known problems:

 - There are probably bugs.
-- The unit test checking timers are unreliable.
+- The unit tests that checks proper timing may fail on heavily loaded systems.
   Please repeat failed tests.